Linux Mint is a community-driven Linux distribution based on Ubuntu. Cinnamon is the principal desktop environment of the Linux Mint.

 - LMDE 2

-Whilst that may sound a little confusing for the newcomer, essentially each of the versions available contains the same core Linux structure and kernel, that handles all the instructions between the software and hardware.
+While that may sound a little confusing for the newcomer, each version contains the same core Linux structure and kernel that handles all the instructions between the software and hardware.

-Each of the versions are simply different desktop environments, the Graphical User Interface (GUI) than you use to interact with the operating system.
-Each of the desktop environments uses different apps for accessing or using the system, such as the file manager to browse the operating system’s file structure or the way it launches other apps.
-Again though, the core available productivity, video and graphic suites are the same, and function in the same way.
+In addition, each desktop environment uses different apps for accessing or using the system, such as the file manager to browse the operating system’s file structure or the way it launches other apps.

 The History of Linux Mint

-Development of Linux Mint began in 2006, mainly developed and released by Clement Lefebvre in France with a beta release of Linux Mint 1.0, code-named “Ada”, based on Kubuntu.
+Linux Mint began in 2006, mainly developed and released by Clement Lefebvre in France with a beta release of Linux Mint 1.0, code-named “Ada,” based on Kubuntu.
 Following its release, Linux Mint 2.0 “Barbara” was the first version to use Ubuntu as its codebase.

-The Cinnamon desktop environment is a fork of GNOME Shell based on the innovations made in Mint Gnome Shell Extensions (MGSE).
+Cinnamon is the flagship desktop environment for Linux Mint.
+It is a fork of GNOME Shell based on the innovations made in Mint Gnome Shell Extensions (MGSE).
 It was released as an add-on for Linux Mint 12 and has been available as a default desktop environment since Linux Mint 13.

-Cinnamon is the principal desktop environment of the Linux Mint distribution and is available as an optional desktop for other Linux distributions and other Unix-like operating systems as well.
-With respect to its conservative design model, Cinnamon is similar to the Xfce and GNOME 2 desktop environments.
+Cinnamon is the principal desktop environment of the Linux Mint distribution and is available as an optional desktop for other Linux distributions and Unix-like operating systems.
+Cinnamon’s conservative design model is similar to the Xfce and GNOME 2 desktop environments.

-Linux Mint comes with its own set of tools aimed at making the experience easier for the user.
+Linux Mint has its tools to make the experience easier for the user.

 - Software Manager (mintInstall): Designed to install software from the Ubuntu and Linux Mint software repositories, as well as Launchpad PPAs.
-Since Linux Mint 18.3, the Software Manager has also been able to install software from Flatpak remotes, and is configured with Flathub by default.
-It features an interface heavily inspired by GNOME Software, and is built upon GTK3.
+Since Linux Mint 18.3, the Software Manager has also been able to install software from Flatpak remotes and is configured with Flathub by default.
+It features an interface inspired by GNOME Software and built upon GTK3.

-- Update Manager (mintUpdate): Designed to prevent inexperienced users from installing updates that are unnecessary or require a certain level of knowledge to configure properly.
-It assigns updates a safety level (from 1 to 5), based on the stability and necessity of the update.
-Updates can be set to notify users (as is normal), be listed but not notify, or be hidden by default.
+- Update Manager (mintUpdate): Designed to prevent inexperienced users from installing unnecessary updates that require a certain level of knowledge to configure correctly.
+It assigns updates a safety level (from 1 to 5) based on the stability and necessity of the update.
+Updates can be set to notify users (as is normal), be listed but not notified, or be hidden by default.

 - Main Menu (mintMenu): Created for the MATE desktop environment.
-It is a menu of options including filtering, installation and removal of software, system and places links, favourites, session management, editable items, custom places and many configuration options.
+It is a menu of options, including filtering, installation and removal of software, system and places links, favorites, session management, editable items, custom places, and many configuration options.

 - Domain Blocker (mintNanny): A basic domain blocking parental control tool introduced with v6.
-Enables the user to manually add domains to be blocked system-wide.
+Enables the user to add domains to be blocked system-wide manually.

 - Desktop Settings (mintDesktop): A tool for configuration of the desktop.

-- Welcome Screen (mintWelcome): Introduced in Linux Mint 7, an application that starts on the first login of any new account.
-It provides links to the Linux Mint website, user guide and community website.
+- Welcome Screen (mintWelcome): Introduced in Linux Mint 7, it is an application that starts on the first login of any new account.
+It links to the Linux Mint website, user guide, and community website.